White Smoke From Exhaust: Main Causes and How to Fix

 - What Causes White Smoke From Exhaust When Cold?

 - What is the difference between White Smoke From Exhaust Diesel Engine and Petrol Engine?

 What Does White Smoke Mean?

-Have you experience the “White Smoke From Exhaust” issue?
+Have you experienced the “White Smoke From Exhaust” issue?

-White smoke is the issue when your car release white smoke from exhaust pipe.
-White smoke can be a big problem or not, depend on the thickness.
-The white smoke is the result of normal condensation which build up inside the exhaust system.
+White smoke is the issue when your car releases white smoke from exhaust pipe.
+White smoke can be a big problem or not, depending on the thickness.
+The white smoke is the result of normal condensation which builds up inside the exhaust system.
 So if it is thin like vapor, there is nothing to worry about since it will disappear quickly.
 On the other hand, thicker smoke is a pretty big issue.

 What Your Car Trying To Tell You By White Smoke From Exhaust

 White smoke from exhaust that looks like thin wisp is the topic for today.
 And not as scary as it looks, white smoke should not be a matter of concern.
 The accumulated condensation is simply finding a way out of the pipe.